This post contains affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Are you wondering whether or not you can buy travel insurance when you’re already abroad?
 Fear not, there are a few companies that offer travel insurance that you can buy or extend even after departure.
-Let’s take a look at the best and most affordable travel insurance for digital nomads and long-term travelers.
+Let’s take a look at a subscription-based travel insurance for digital nomads and long-term travelers.

 Watching the sunrise over the clouds looking out the tiny airplane window, you are ecstatic that in just two hours you will reach your next pin on the map.
 The sun is bright, and the anticipation of all the new experiences your next adventure will bring is keeping you on the edge of your seat.
 There is just one problem.
 You can’t help feeling as if you are forgetting something.